 Now you might say whatever, but this was like the best thing that could ever happen, at least for huge Rentheads like us.
-It’s like going to a Comic Con and getting to ask Robert Downey Jr. a question at a Marvel Panel when you’re obsessed with Marvel and have loved every Iron Man movie ever made and every Iron Man appearance in the Marvel Universe.
+It’s like going to a Comic-Con and getting to ask Robert Downey Jr. a question at a Marvel Panel when you’re obsessed with Marvel and loved every Iron Man movie ever made and every appearance of Iron Man in the Marvel Universe.
 Or you know pick an analogy for your life.
 Meeting your favourite musician/sportsperson, etc.

 And when I say front row seats I mean front row.
-They literally had two fronts of folding chairs in front of the regular seats (which probably went for $175 or more easy).
-And my friend and I got front and center tickets.
+They literally had two rows of folding chairs in front of the regular seats (which probably went for $175 or more).
+My friend and I got front and center tickets.

 This isn’t to say I regret the previous viewings we’d seen of Rent.
 They were all great, but that lottery win was something else entirely.
 I could see details in the set and costumes that I couldn’t before.
-In musicals the acting and singing is often large and exaggerated, to make sure the people in the back of the theatre can tell what’s happening in the show.
-But up close I could see choreography and facial expressions I couldn’t before.
+In musicals the acting and singing are often large and exaggerated, to make sure the people in the back of the theatre can tell what’s happening in the show.
+Up close I could see the nuances in the choreography and facial expressions I couldn’t before.

-Of course theatre is live and an ever changing art form.
-Had we won the lottery before we would have seen the same, yet a totally different show.
+Of course, theatre is live and an ever-changing art form.
+Had we won the lottery before we would have seen the same, yet also a totally different show.
 I’m sure it would have been amazing, but nothing was like that experience.
 Winning the lottery (or I guess more technically being friends with a lottery winner) and getting to see Rent is one of my favourite experiences in theatre and in travel.
 When I think back on my life, and moments of pure joy this one is in the top 5 for sure.

-On the plane home I had a notepad and tried to scribble down everything I could remember from the show.
+On the plane ride home I had a notepad and tried to scribble down everything I could remember from the show.
 Trying to preserve it in my mind.
 I couldn’t think of everything then, and I can’t find that notepad now, but I do remember that feeling.
-That wonderful joyous feeling when my friends name was called, and the excitement sitting in those front row seats watching a show we’ve loved for years in the best way possible.
+That wonderful joyous feeling when my friend’s name was called.
+The excitement sitting in those front row seats watching a show we’ve loved for years in the best way possible.